devgizzo/homerow/README.md

 Guides to install [Keyd](https://github.com/rvaiya/keyd/tree/master) and [Kanata](https://github.com/jtroo/kanata) can be found on github.
 Both basically use a systemd service to launch an executable with the corresponding config [kanata.kbd](https://github.com/devgizzo/homerow/blob/main/linux/kanata.kbd) or [keyd.conf](https://github.com/devgizzo/homerow/blob/main/linux/keyd.conf)

+I have also created an [extended kanata configuration](#Traditional-homerow-extension) which add traditional homerow mod keys over my custom bindings.

 ## MacOs

 Keyboard navigation shines even more on a macbook with macos.
 Just keep your application windows maximized,